chen0040/java-magento-image-uploader/README.md

 }
 ```

-The code first login to magento using the admin account, it then obtain the first 10 products from the Magento site, for each product
+The code first login to Magento site using the admin account (to login as a client, call uploader.loginAsClient(...) instead).

+Next, it then obtain the first 10 products from the Magento site, for each product
 its product id is used to retrieve the image file stored locally in the /tmp/images folder.
 The /tmp/images folder has the following images

 * /tmp/images/1.jpg